 have a baby or toddler with glasses?

-If you arrived here looking for information on babies or young kids and glasses or patching, please visit my Little Four Eyes site.
+If you arrived here looking for information on babies or young kids and glasses or patching, please visit my For Little Eyes site.

 Glasses Board Book!